— Quincy Massachusetts News by Quincy Quarry News – News, Opinion and Commentary

 Image via Your Fine Sculpture

-As could only be reasonably expected, the Massachusetts branch of the American Civil Liberties Union (“AC:U”) has stepped up to the plate to challenge Quincy Mayor Thomas Koch’s use of public funds to install outsized bas relief statues of Michael the Archangel and Saint Florian, the Roman Catholic patron saints for police and firefighters respectively, on Quincy’s impending new public safety building.
+As could only be reasonably expected, the Massachusetts branch of the American Civil Liberties Union (“ACLU”) has stepped up to the plate to challenge Quincy Mayor Thomas Koch’s use of public funds to install outsized bas relief statues of Michael the Archangel and Saint Florian, the Roman Catholic patron saints for police and firefighters respectively, on Quincy’s impending new public safety building.

 With the statues would clearly appear to be unarguably at odds with the Establishment Clause of the US Constitution as well as all manner of case law, the ACLU went oh so ironically simple with its opening shot across the bow, if not amidship for a kill shot.

-The ACLU asserts with ample good reasons that religious statues slated to be installed on the City of Quincy’s impending new new public safety headquarters are “a very straightforward violation of our state constitution.”
+The ACLU asserts with ample good reasons that the religious statues slated to be installed on the City of Quincy’s impending new new public safety headquarters are “a very straightforward violation of our state constitution.”

 - Do the statues serve a primarily secular purpose?